GiovannyRamirez/learn-postgresql/classes/11_joins.md

 _<query_one>_ UNION _<query_two>_;

-Remeber that columns needs to be same type and needs to have same quantity
+Remember that columns needs to be same type and needs to have same quantity

 ## Example